Select a program of interest and we’ll connect you with trade schools that match your goals.

 The job requires technical skill, knowledge of safety codes, and EPA certification to work with refrigerants.
 Getting the right education sets you up to pass licensing tests and work safely on the job.

-This guide covers the top HVAC schools in Michigan, what to look for in a program, and the steps to start working in the trade.
+This guide covers the top HVAC schools in Michigan, what to look for in a program, and the steps to apply for roles upon completion.

 Michigan does not require a state license for entry-level residential HVAC technicians.
 However, you will need registration or licensing to perform certain work.